warlock-labs/solbls/README.md

 ```

 The tests cover various aspects of the library, including signature verification, point hashing, and input validation.
-For a detailed breakdown of test coverage, please refer to the `test/` directory.
+For a detailed breakdown of test coverage, please refer to the `test` directory.

 ## Versioning